pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 * "I want to deploy it and know it works the way it did on my computer."

-In languages like Ruby and Python, this is notoriously hard to achieve, thus the need for things like [virtualenv][9] or [Pipenv][8] or [tox][7], or [this xkcd comic.][10]
+In languages like Ruby and Python, environment parity is notoriously hard to achieve, thus the need for things like [virtualenv][9] or [Pipenv][8] or [tox][7], or [this xkcd comic.][10]
 So while _distributing the program_ is easy (it's just the sources!), your program depends on a giant, mutable environment, which Docker makes easy to set up.
-In the Build Server examples above, you can build in a way to make the environment almost irrelevant.
+The Build Server examples above, to constrast, allow you to build an artifact in a way to make the environment almost irrelevant.

 After a bunch of complaining, I'll say this: Ruby, Python, and Node projects are ones where Docker makes more sense to me than in other tech stacks.
 But!
 Even